WELCOME TO CARASTELEC WINERY!

-The cellar, a semi-underground building built in 2011-2012 using EU funds, is designed to ensure a temperature of 14-15°C and uses modern air-conditioning technology with geothermal pumps.
+The cellar, a semi-underground building using partly renewable energy is designed to ensure a temperature of 14-15°C and uses modern air-conditioning technology with geothermal pumps and solar energy.
 The total useful area of the cellar is 1433 m2.

 The owners are foreign investors involved in wine production, that is, they also have vineyards and cellars in Hungary: 50 hectares and 8 hectares in West Hungary and the Tokaj region, respectively, a region well known for its sweet wine production

 Crișana (Hungarian: Körösvidék; German: Kreischgebiet), our wine-growing region lies between three rivers, Mureș, Someș and Tisa, and the heights of the Western Carpathians (Apuseni Mountains).
 Archaeological evidence was found of the Silvaniei wine region in the Roman military camp in Porolissum-Moigrad, as part of the Crișana wine region.
 The first comprehensive survey throughout the territory of the Habsburg Monarchy, Josephinische Landesaufnahme shows grapes to have been cultivated here, in Carastelec, as early as 1770.